KittyCAD/modeling-app/docs/kcl/KNOWN-ISSUES.md

     currently move or transform the imported objects at all, once we have assemblies this will work.

 - **Fillets**: Fillets cannot intersect, you will get an error.
 Only simple fillet cases work currently.

+- **Chamfers**: Chamfers cannot intersect, you will get an error.
+Only simple chamfer cases work currently.

+- **Shell**: Shell is only working for `end` faces, not for `side` or `start` faces.
+We are tracking the engine side bug on this.